ryanorendorff/medical-imaging-nix/src/medical-imaging-nix.md

 - How to set up systems with tons of dependencies like MPI.
 - What worked well, what did not work as well.

+Disclaimer: The Nix work was done at Magnetic Insight, my employer.

 Magnetic Particle Imaging: Detecting Iron Nanoparticles using Magnetic Fields
 =============================================================================